onezeroone-dev/OZO-AD-Lab-Create-VMs/README.md

 # OZO AD Lab Create VMs

 ## Description
+This script automates part 5/8 in a [series that illustrates how to customize the Windows installer media to automate the process of installing a Windows AD domain controller, a Windows file server, and a Windows desktop environment](https://onezeroone.dev/active-directory-lab-introduction).

-An interactive script that creates a the Hyper-V virtual machines required for the One Zero One AD Lab as described in [Active Directory Lab: Create the Virtual Machines](https://onezeroone.dev/active-directory-lab-create-the-virtual-machines).
-If a virtual machine already exists, it is skipped.
+It is an interactive script that creates a the Hyper-V virtual machines required for the One Zero One AD Lab as described in [Active Directory Lab: Create the Virtual Machines](https://onezeroone.dev/active-directory-lab-create-the-virtual-machines).
+If a virtual machine already exists, it is skipped (this is useful if e.g., you would like to keep the Linux router VM but delete and replace all the Windows VMs.)

 ## Prerequisites
 To use this script you must first install Hyper-V and restart, and create two Hyper-V virtual switches.
 Please see [Active Directory Lab: Prerequisites](https://onezeroone.dev/active-directory-lab-prerequisites).